madmurphy/cookies.js/README.md

 ##### Description

-Read a cookie.
-If the cookie doesn't exist a [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null) value will be returned.
+Read a cookie; if the cookie doesn't exist or is not reachable from the current location a [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null) value will be returned

 ##### Parameters